WSU-kduncan/cicd-3120-wivkir/README.md

 	Click `New repository secret`

 	Enter a name for the secret and it's contents

+	Repeat until all needed secrets are entered

 * Behavior of GitHub workflow

     what does it do and when
+	Whenever the release event is triggered on github, a new build of the image is uploaded to docker hub.

-    variables to change (repository, etc
+    variables to change (repository, etc.)
+	Change images to `docker-hub-namespace/my-docker-hub-repository`, ie `jacobapone/project5`

 * Container restart script